kotlin-orm/ktorm/docs/source/en/dialects-and-native-sql.md

 }
 ```

-Ktorm supports four dialects now, each of them is published as a separated module independent of ktorm-core, and they all provide their own implementation of `SqlDialect`.
+Ktorm supports many dialects now, each of them is published as a separated module independent of ktorm-core, and they all provide their own implementation of `SqlDialect`.

 | Database Name | Module Name              | SqlDialect Implementation                           |
 | ------------- | ------------------------ | --------------------------------------------------- |